-Students who need on-going, therapeutic counseling or those cases where concerns beyond the scope of the WCJC counseling services are referred to an outside agency or professional resource in the community.
-All costs incurred by those referrals are the students responsibilities.
+Students who need on-going, therapeutic counseling or those cases where concerns beyond the scope of the WCJC counseling services will be referred to an outside agency or professional resource within their community.
+All costs incurred by those referrals are the responsibility of the student.

 Counseling Resources and Referral Information: